|

 If they're relying on the mainstream media, the messages are coming through loud and clear.

-Sexual orientation is excluded from equal opportunities legislation, so
+Sexual orientation is excluded from equal opportunities legislation in many countries, so

 gay people do not deserve the same rights as others.
 Gay families are less valid than